daattali/beautiful-jekyll/_drafts/4-tips-to-create-minimal-wardrobes-for-kids.md

 You can find also more general tips [here](https://www.becomingminimalist.com/thin-closet/) too from Joshua Becker’s Becoming Minimalist website that you may find helpful.
 Also Courtney Carver’s book [Project 333](https://amzn.to/2ZdURKp) on developing minimalist wardrobes may be helpful too.

-**A LOOK AT MY KIDS' CURRENT SUMMER  MINIMAL WARDROBES:**
+### A LOOK AT MY KIDS' CURRENT SUMMER MINIMAL WARDROBES

-* Our ten year old has the most amount of clothing due to him having to hand me down his clothes!
-He has 5 t-shirts, 3 pairs of shorts, two dress short sleeves, and one pair of dress shorts.
-He also has one pair of sneakers, one pair of sandals, one pair of boots.
-I linked the sandals we buy and boots in my Amazon shops as they tend to last through more than one kid quite easily!
-[Amazon US Shop link](www.amazon.com/shop/simplehomemom) and [Amazon Canadian Shop link](www.amazon.ca/shop/simplehomemom).
+* Our ten year old has the most amount of clothing due to him having to hand me down his clothes to his brothers!
+He has 5 t-shirts, 4 pairs of shorts, two dress short sleeves, and one pair of dress shorts.
+All of the boys have one pair of sneakers, one pair of sandals, and one pair of boots.
+I linked the sandals we buy and boots in my Amazon shops as they tend to last through more than one kid quite easily: [Amazon US Shop link](www.amazon.com/shop/simplehomemom) and [Amazon Canadian Shop link](www.amazon.ca/shop/simplehomemom).

+* My younger two boys have 4 t-shirts, 2-3 dress t-shirts, and 2 dress shorts.

+* My toddler daughter has 3 t-shirts, 3 pairs of shorts, 2 dresses, and 2 dressy dresses.

+We tend to keep play clothes through all boys as long as they are not falling apart or full of stains that won't come out.
+We replace things as we go along and are also thankful for family members during Christmas and birthdays who love gifting clothes too.

+#### The Simple Capsule Wardrobe Guide

 _And if your wardrobe needs a total rehaul and you have a hard time knowing where to start, you may enjoy my Simple Capsule Wardrobe Guide.
 Some recent feedback on it: “Ahhh Kelly!
 That was brilliant!
 I’m going to do some sorting this weekend, more purging, and most importantly writing down what I have vs what I need.
 Thank you!!!”
 Want to know more about how I fine tuned my whole wardrobe and follow along the simple steps?
 You may like my_ [**_Simple Capsule Wardrobe Guide_**](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/) _ebook (new and updated).
 You can find that guide_ [_here_](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/)_._